Events

 Law and the New Logistics.
 On March 5, 2025, I spoke to students in the International Business Transactions course at the University of Hawai’i William S. Richardson School of Law on changes in transportation and shipping, concentrating on the pandemic and its aftermath and the looming trade disputes.
 (Speaking in Hawai’i, by zoom alas.
 Thanks to my colleagues Dayo Ajanaku and Andrew Jacobs for research assistance and to Dayo, Andrew and Polly Gomez for joining me!)

 Critical Materials for Energy Innovation.
-On March 19, 2025, I will be the guest on the Energy Evolution podcast of Standard & Poors (S&P) Global Commodity Insights, discussing the roles of rare earths and other vital elements in industrial, commercial, and national security sectors.
+On March 19, 2025, I spoke with reporters about rare earths and other vital elements in industrial, commercial, and national security sectors.

 Data Crunching in the International Geophysical Year (1957-1958).

-Everyone is calling DeepSeek a “Sputnik moment”!
+Not that long ago, DeepSeek was being called a “Sputnik moment”!
 What was Sputnik, anyway?
 (After the 1957 Soviet launch, embarrassed American educators doubled math and science homework.
-One student recalled, “it was then and there that I began to hate communism.”)
+One student recalled, “It was then and there that I began to hate communism.”)

-In October 2025, I will be speaking at the Massachusetts Institute of Technology (MIT) on how the scientific cooperation to launch the Space Age depended on retrieving, preserving, and calculating with big data under unprecedented and remote conditions—outer space (yes, Sputnik), the ionosphere, and the deadly climate of the unexplored Antarctic.
+On October 25, 2025, I spoke at a conference held in association withe the Museum of the Massachusetts Institute of Technology (MIT) on how the scientific cooperation to launch the Space Age depended on retrieving, preserving, and calculating with big data under unprecedented and remote conditions—outer space (yes, Sputnik), the ionosphere, and the deadly climate of the unexplored Antarctic.
+See the “My Sputnik Moment” post, linking to my tribute page on the International Geophysical Year, which includes a video-audio of my speech, the presentation deck, and links to other materials including the Donald Fagen song “I.G.Y.”